 Frequently Asked Questions

 I. Who can conduct Phase 1 Environmental Site Assessment under the EPA regulation?

 According to the All Appropriate Inquiries or AAI Rule (40 Code of Federal Regulations, Part 312), only individuals with the appropriate education and the required work experience in environmental assessments can conduct Phase I ESA reports.

 II.
 What is a Phase 1 Environmental Site Assessment?

-This report adheres to the latest ASTM Standard E-1527-13, that went into effect on December 31, 2013.
+Our report is in general compliance with the latest ASTM Standard E-1527-13, that went into effect on December 31, 2013.
 It includes a site inspection; interviews with owners, occupants, environmental agencies and neighboring properties; review of environmental databases; analysis of local geologic conditions; and review of historical records for the subject property.
 The purpose of the report is to determine if there are any known or potential significant environmental liabilities at the property.
 These liabilities can occur as regulatory-mandated cleanup, toxic-tort liability (civil), regulated waste disposal, human health exposure, land-use limitations, and potential civil liability for devaluing nearby properties.

 III.
 Can asbestos techs, mold techs and home inspectors conduct Phase 1 ESA reports under the EPA law?